GreptimeTeam/docs/docs/reference/sql/create.md

     - `months`, `month`, `M` – defined as 30.44 days
     - `years`, `year`, `y` – defined as 365.25 days
 - `forever`, `NULL`, a duration which is zero (like `0s`) or a empty string `''`, which means the data will never be deleted.
-- `instant`, which means the data will be deleted instantly when inserted, useful if you want to send input to a flow task without saving it, see more details in [flow management documents](/user-guide/continuous-aggregation/manage-flow.md#manage-flows).
+- `instant`, note that database's TTL can't be set to `instant`. `instant` means the data will be deleted instantly when inserted, useful if you want to send input to a flow task without saving it, see more details in [flow management documents](/user-guide/continuous-aggregation/manage-flow.md#manage-flows).
 - Unset, `ttl` can be unset by using `ALTER TABLE <table-name> UNSET 'ttl'`, which means the table will inherit the database's ttl policy(if any).

 If a table has its own TTL policy, it will take precedence over the database TTL policy.